mattrussi/gitlab-com-runbooks/docs/ci-runners/README.md

 ### blue-green-deployment

-Each of the SaaS offerings have two running clusters, consisting of a set of runner-manager VMs available at all time, we refer to them as blue and green.
+Each of the gitlab.com SaaS runners shards have two running clusters, consisting of a set of runner-manager VMs available at all time, we refer to them as blue and green.
 This is meant to speed up the release of [GitLab Runner](https://gitlab.com/gitlab-org/gitlab-runner) by shifting traffic between two identical environments that are running different versions of the application.
 For further info please see the [blue-green README](./release-cycle/blue_green_deployment.md).

 Currently the deployment supports the following architectures: